 The EPA used to tweet about the environment.
-Now it just tweets about Scott Pruitt
+Now it just tweets about Scott Pruitt.

 Now it's easier to find out about industrial emissions and releases of toxic chemicals near you.
 New website at http://t.co/2NN972hzEi #TRI— U.S. EPA (@EPA) August 3, 2013

 All this suggests Pruitt and Trump's team are carefully monitoring the public-facing side of the agency.
-An EPA career staffer, who requested anonymity, told Mother Jones that edits to the website must be approved first, and the website is "more tightly controlled" than it was before January.
+An EPA career staffer, who requested anonymity, told Mother Jones that edits to the website must be approved first, and that the website is "more tightly controlled" than it was before January.

 There are a handful of exceptions: Regional offices in particular, where the Trump administration has not yet installed political appointees, are occasionally promoting local grants and cleanup projects.

-Of course, the EPA is far more than its social media feeds.
+Of course, the EPA is far more than its social-media feeds.
 Its 15,000 employees are in charge of distributing grants, conducting scientific research, and enforcing the law.
 But social media is also a rough approximation of the priorities the agency wants to share with the public.
 The change of EPA's emphasis on social media has also been more pronounced than that in other branches of the federal government, even ones focused on similar work.
-The Interior Department, for instance, is still sharing images of the nation's national parks, and NOAA is still tweeting climate stats.
+The Interior Department, for instance, is still sharing images of the nation's national parks, and the National Oceanic and Atmospheric Administration is still tweeting climate stats.
 The EPA hasn't mentioned climate change once since Trump became president.

 Some of the EPA's followers on Facebook and Twitter have noticed the abrupt shift: